-WIOA requires that 15 percent of the IVRS budget be allocated towards the provision of Pre-Employment Transition Services (Pre-ETS).
+WIOA requires that 15 percent of the IVRS budget be allocated towards the provision of Pre-ETS.
 IVRS has developed Local School Plans, policies, and procedures surrounding the provision of Pre-ETS and VR service delivery.
 IVRS collaborates with every public school district in Iowa to develop a Local School Plan that addresses the following information: the services the school district will provide to students with disabilities, the new and/or expanded services IVRS will provide within the district, services provided by community partners and/or IVRS contracted programs, and any gaps in service delivery.
 Local School Plans are also developed with private accredited high schools across the state along with some identified alternative educational settings.
 IVRS staff are assigned to all public and private accredited school districts in Iowa to provide services, including Pre-ETS, as outlined in the Local School Plan.
 As gaps in services are identified on the Local School Plans, programs have been developed collaboratively with school districts and other community partners across the state.
 The following IVRS contracted programs have been developed to assist with delivering VR services, including Pre-ETS, in collaboration with school districts across the state:

 Innovative Learning Project: These are collaborative projects between IVRS, Boone Community School District, Mount Vernon Community School District and iJAG focused on a work-based learning continuum of awareness, exploration and training in partnership with a variety of employers and higher education institutions.
-Students and youth in this program participate in various Pre-ETS activities.
+Students in this program participate in various Pre-ETS activities.

-IVRS Intermediary Networks (INs): IVRS awarded funding through the Department of Education/IowaGrants to regional intermediary networks to develop and expand work-based learning opportunities in selected regions.
+IVRS Intermediary Networks: IVRS awarded funding through the Iowa Department of Education (DE)/IowaGrants to regional intermediary networks to develop and expand work-based learning opportunities in selected regions.
 The program prepares students with disabilities for the workforce by connecting students, the education system, business and the community through relevant, work-based learning activities across all 16 career clusters, with specific emphasis on Science Technology Engineering Math (STEM).
 The goal is to align students' career interests to appropriate postsecondary education through delivery of Pre-ETS.

-Juvenile Re-entry System (JReS) Program: The Iowa Department of Human Rights (DHR), Division of Criminal and Juvenile Justice Planning (CJJP), has been overseeing the Juvenile Reentry Task Force (JRTF) in the development and implementation of the juvenile justice reentry system.
-Multiple state agency partners, including juvenile placement settings, are assisting with the development of policy, procedure, and structural elements of its Juvenile Reentry System (JReS).
-The goal of JReS is the reduction of recidivism rates and to improve other youth outcomes through implementation of comprehensive system-wide reforms to juvenile reentry policies and processes, which include: enhanced cross system coordination, utilization of quality and effective programing, data sharing and prioritization of resources.
-IVRS has been an active partner in this process for implementation of Pre-ETS in these alternative educational settings and a gap in service delivery has been identified for students and youth in this setting.
-The JReS program has been designed to do the following: improve transition and community integration as youth exit and return to the community; connecting youth to career pathways and support systems in the community; and reduce recidivism by expanding access in obtaining financial independence through competitive integrated employment.
+Juvenile Reentry System Program: The Iowa DHR CJJP, has been overseeing the Juvenile Reentry Task Force (JRTF) in the development and implementation of the juvenile justice reentry system.
+Multiple state agency partners, including juvenile placement settings, are assisting with the development of policy, procedure, and structural elements of its JReS.
+The goal of JReS is the reduction of recidivism rates and to improve other student outcomes through implementation of comprehensive system-wide reforms to juvenile reentry policies and processes, which include: enhanced cross system coordination, utilization of quality and effective programing, data sharing and prioritization of resources.
+IVRS has been an active partner in this process for implementation of Pre-ETS in these alternative educational settings and a gap in service delivery has been identified for students in this setting.
+The JReS program has been designed to do the following: improve transition and community integration as students exit and return to the community; connecting students to career pathways and support systems in the community; and reduce recidivism by expanding access in obtaining financial independence through competitive integrated employment.